 John Locher / AP

-The state collected $62.3 million in taxes based on the October 2019 revenue, up 9.4% from a year ago, according to the report.
+The state collected $50.5 million in taxes based on the October revenues, down 18.9% compared with a year ago.

-Gambling tax revenue is second only to sales taxes as a percentage of the state’s annual budget.
-Nevada has no state income tax.
+Casino taxes are second to sales taxes as a percentage of Nevada’s annual budget.
+The state has no personal income tax.

 Nevada Gov. Steve Sisolak on Tuesday tightened coronavirus pandemic restrictions in response to a rise in COVID-19 cases statewide — reducing capacity limits for restaurants, bars, gyms, and casinos to 25% or 50 people, whichever is less.

 Crowd sizes also apply to private gatherings, including limiting Thanksgiving get-togethers to no more than 10 people from no more than two households.